Clinical Trials (PDQ®)

 E1905, U10CA021115, ECOG-E1905, NCT00313586

 This randomized phase II trial is studying azacitidine and entinostat to see how well they work compared to azacitidine alone in treating patients with myelodysplastic syndromes, chronic myelomonocytic leukemia, or acute myeloid leukemia.
+Both treatment-induced and non-treatment-induced cohorts are allowed.
 Drugs used in chemotherapy, such as azacitidine, work in different ways to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 Entinostat may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
-Giving azacitidine together with entinostat may kill more cancer cells
+Giving azacitidine together with entinostat may kill more cancer cells.

 Further Study Information